Transparency Maintained

 Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

-While Miami-Dade, Broward, and Palm Beach counties encrypted their police radios between 2018 and 2021, Tampa Bay remained open.
-With over 400,000 residents in the city and 1.5 million in Hillsborough County, Tampa stands as proof that major metropolitan areas can maintain transparent police communications.
-Here is how they did it.
+Between 2018 and 2021, Miami-Dade, Broward, and Palm Beach counties all encrypted their police radios.
+Tampa Bay did not.
+With 400,000 city residents and 1.5 million in Hillsborough County, Tampa shows that major metros can stay open if they choose to.
+Here is what that looked like and how it held.

 6 Major agencies remain open